Imroox/ProShell-IT-204-Operating-Systems-/README.md

 ## 💻 Compiling Our Program

 This is an explanation of how to download and run your project locally.
-To get a local copy and run them follow these simple example steps.
 To run this project you need to be using Linux Operating System as it follows and uses Unix System Calls.
+To get a local copy and run them follow these simple example steps

 ### 🚀 Installation
 1. Clone this repository
 - git clone https://github.com/Imroox/ProShell-IT-204-Operating-Systems-.git
 2. Compile myshell.c using gcc compiler
-- gcc -Wait -o myshell myshell.c
+- gcc -Wall -o myshell myshell.c
 3. Compile task3.c, Task3Intermediate and Task3Additionally using gcc compiler
 - gcc -Wall -o task3 task3.c
 - gcc -Wall -o Task3Intermediate Task3Intermediate.c